StydeNet/html/docs/internationalization.md

 ];
 ```

-But if your project needs to implement more than one language or you want to organize all the texts in one place instead of hardcoding them in the controllers, views, etc. leave `'translate_texts'` as `true`.
+But if your project needs to implement more than one language or you want to organize all the texts in one place instead of hardcoding them in the controllers, views, etc. set `'translate_texts'` to `true`.

+*Note:* The Field Builder will always attempt to translate texts.

 ## Translating alert messages